sladecek/jmaze/README.md

 Each concrete maze maker builds a maze with all rooms and walls.
-Such maze is of course useless - there is no path between start and target because all rooms are completelly surrounded by walls..
+Such maze is of course useless - there is no path between start and target because all rooms are completely surrounded by walls..
 Therefore a random generator (`IMazeGenerator` in package `generators`) must remove certain walls to make the puzzle solvable with an unique solution.
 The generator creates `MazePath` object containing both the